fgallardograzio/commit-tagger/README.md

 Remove the parent associated to &lt;branch&gt;, or the current branch if omitted.

+#### show-parents

+Usage: git commit-tagger show-parents

+List all the branches and their parents, separated by a colon, one per line.

 #### ignore

 Usage: git commit-tagger [&lt;branch&gt; [&lt;branch&gt; ...]]